 Let's make our community a better place!

-Currently we are having Masses for the general public with only 50% of the church capacity.
-This means that for each Mass we will be able to accommodate 170 attendees.
+We invite you to join us for daily and Weekday Masses.
 You are requested to wear a mask as you walk into the church for Mass and to practice social distancing.
 If you are receiving Holy Communion, please wear a mask as you come up to receive Holy Communion.
 Please follow the instructions of the Ushers in this regard.
-All the other instructions will be given before each Mass.
 You can view the message from Bishop Mulvey, regarding mask here.

 New Mass Schedule